ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Try and Catch.md

 Tutorial
 --------

 Before going into try/catch statements, let's talk about Exceptions.
 Exceptions are thrown every time an error occurs.

-Examples:
+Some examples:

-ArrayIndexOutOfBounds is thrown if the index that does not exist in an array is accessed (e.g: Trying to access arr[5], but arr only goes up to arr[4]).
+* ArrayIndexOutOfBounds is thrown if the index that does not exist in an array is accessed (e.g: Trying to access arr[5], but arr only goes up to arr[4])

-ArithmeticError is thrown if an illegal arithmetic operation is done (e.g: 42/0, division by zero)
+* ArithmeticError is thrown if an illegal arithmetic operation is done (e.g: 42/0, division by zero)

 There are lots of exceptions that Java can throw (more than the above).